Say Hello to the SonicSpider, I give you the stats for such a dangerous creature at the end of the article 😉

 If you play a game in a mafia style, choose italian or russian mafia movies soundtracks.
 The mood needs to be calm, the traitors are coldly assassinated.

 Dragons, fairies, elves, dwarfs… A lot of music are possible for a fantazy game.
-Try to have a music for a landscape (moutains, plains, oceans…) and/or for a kingdom (elves, orcs, humans, devils…).
+Try to have one for a landscape (moutains, plains, oceans…) and/or for a kingdom (elves, orcs, humans, devils…).

 The demonic world is violent, cruel, bloody and bloodthirsty.
 It is also the kingdom of fire and lava.
 You need an ambiant music which is also violent and dark.
 Your players should feel unconfortable.